Texadina barretti

-Texadina barretti is a species of very small aquatic snail, an operculate gastropod mollusc in the family Cochliopidae.
+Texadina barretti, commonly known as the Boone hydrobe, is a species of very small aquatic snail, an operculate gastropod mollusc in the family Cochliopidae.

-Distribution
+Distribution and habitat

-This marine species occurs in the Gulf of Mexico..
+Texadina barretti is native to the brackish waters of Florida, Mississippi, Louisiana, and Texas in the United States.
+It occurs at depths of up to 2.4 m.

 Description

 The maximum recorded shell length is 3.7 mm.

-Habitat

-Minimum recorded depth is 0 m.
-Maximum recorded depth is 2.4 m.